Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 None of these steps are particularly hard individually, but there are many, and each brings a chance for something to go wrong.
 However, if all goes according to plan, you should now have a working data pipeline that brings data from a Source to a Destination, and Transforms it in the database, ready to get analysed.

+This literally is the beginning.
+Basic infrastructure that can be expanded upon in enourmous ways, from security, sources, and destinations, to the cloud, schedualing, and beyond.

+But, enough for now.

-Next time, we will do the actual analysis, which may require a lot more SQL as well as the scope of what problem(s) we are trying to solve.
+Next time, we will do the actual analysis, which may require some more SQL as well as the scope of what problem(s) we are trying to solve.
 And a (less than) fancy dashboard in SuperSet.

 I hope to see you then.